Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 Reading List

 If you were looking for a starting point for learning more about the historical context of Shinsei AKATSUKI, I hope this post has helped you.
 I encourage you to keep reading, exploring, and developing your own interpretations.
-Below are some reading recommendations of some of the materials that have been informing the timeline project meant to accompany this post.
-I’ve included some resource materials as well.
+Below are some reading recommendations of mine.

 An academic center that supports research, education, and community engagement related to the Ryukyuan archipelago, Okinawa, and the Okinawan diaspora.